akdemirlab/HiCPlotter/README.md

-    randomBins		(-rb)		: a boolean for plotting random resolution data (1:default) or not (0). wholeGenome		(-wg)		: a boolean for plotting whole genome interactions (1:default) or not (0). plotCustomDomains		(-pcd)	: a list of file names to be plotted beneath the matrix. publishedTadDomainOrganism 	(-ptdo)	: a boolean for plotting human (1:default) or mouse (0) TADs from Dixon et, al. 2012. customDomainsFile			(-pcdf)	: a list of filenames to be plotted as TADs for each experiments.
+    randomBins		(-rb)		: a boolean for plotting random resolution data (1:default) or not (0). wholeGenome		(-wg)		: a boolean for plotting whole genome interactions (1:default) or not (0). plotCustomDomains		(-pcd)	: a list of file names to be plotted beneath the matrix. domColors		(-dc)		: a list of hexadecimal numbers for coloring the domain plots. publishedTadDomainOrganism 	(-ptdo)	: a boolean for plotting human (1:default) or mouse (0) TADs from Dixon et, al. 2012. customDomainsFile			(-pcdf)	: a list of filenames to be plotted as TADs for each experiments.